denniepatton/TritonNP/README.md

 # *Snakemake workflow for TritonNP*

 ## Description
+From *Triton*, the Greek god of waves, and N(ucleosome) P(hasing).
 This workflow will run TritonNP on matched BAM and (optional) GC-correction files for regions of interest, generating nucleosome phasing metrics and region-level figures as outputs.

 ## Contact
 Robert Patton